dartmouth-cs52/dartmouth-cs52.github.io/lectures/05_js2/index_slides.md

 ???
 * anybody want to take a stab at why this works? / what is the name for this?
 * sometimes you will see people fix this with a closure
-* reassigning the current this to another variable
+* reassigning the current this to another variable so that is closed over and included
+* rather than the magic this
 * BAD